robdodson/robdodson.me/src/posts/how-do-you-switch-between-views-in-backbone.md

   - Backbone
 date: 2012-05-23T14:56:00.000Z
 updated: 2014-12-30T07:48:03.000Z
----

-I'm going to try to approach some of my future articles as more of a question/answer setup so they don't turn into these sprawling tutorials.
+---I'm going to try to approach some of my future articles as more of a question/answer setup so they don't turn into these sprawling tutorials.
 Today I want to focus on moving between views in Backbone.js.
 I'm starting with some very simple templates and three views: LeftView, MiddleView, RightView.
 To do this quickly we'll make it so each view is essentially a big button which, when clicked on, should animate to the middle of the screen.

 Here's what one of my templates looks like: